Francis I, Holy Roman Emperor: Early life

 A preliminary peace was concluded in October 1735 and ratified in the Treaty of Vienna in November 1738.
 Under its terms, Stanisław I, the father-in-law of King Louis XV and the losing claimant to the Polish throne, received Lorraine, while Francis, in compensation for his loss, was made heir to the Grand Duchy of Tuscany, which he would inherit in 1737.

 In March 1736, the Emperor persuaded Francis, his future son-in-law, to secretly exchange Lorraine for the Grand Duchy of Tuscany.
 France had demanded that Maria Theresa's fiancé surrender his ancestral Duchy of Lorraine to accommodate the deposed King of Poland.
 The Emperor considered other possibilities (such as marrying her to the future Charles III of Spain) before announcing the engagement of the couple.
 If something were to go wrong, Francis would become governor of the Austrian Netherlands.

 Elisabeth of Parma had also wanted the Grand Duchy of Tuscany for her son Charles III of Spain; Gian Gastone de' Medici was childless and was related to Elisabeth via her great-grandmother Margherita de' Medici.
 As a result, Elisabeth's sons could claim by right of being a descendant of Margherita.

-Although fighting stopped after the preliminary peace, the final peace settlement had to wait until the death of Gian Gastone in 1737, to allow the territorial exchanges provided for by the peace settlement to go into effect.
+Although fighting stopped after the preliminary peace, the final peace settlement had to wait until the death of Gian Gastone in 1737 to allow the territorial exchanges provided for by the peace settlement to go into effect.

 On 31 January 1736, Francis agreed to marry Maria Theresa.
 He hesitated three times (and laid down the feather before signing).
 Especially his mother Élisabeth Charlotte d'Orléans and his brother Prince Charles Alexander of Lorraine were against the loss of Lorraine.
-On 1 February, Maria Theresa sent Francis a letter: she would withdraw from her future reign, when a male successor for her father appeared.
+On 1 February, Maria Theresa sent Francis a letter: she would withdraw from her future reign when a male successor to her father appeared.